Great chocolate is complex mix of science, study finds

-The findings may hold the key to producing confectionery with lower fat content, and could help make chocolate manufacturing more energy efficient.
-Their insights could also help improve processes used in other sectors, such as ceramics manufacturing and cement production, that rely on the mixing of powders and liquids.
+Their insights could also help improve processes used in other sectors – such as ceramics manufacturing and cement production – that rely on the mixing of powders and liquids.

-The study, published in Proceedings of the National Academy of Sciences, involved a collaboration with researchers from New York University, USA.
-The work in Edinburgh was funded by Mars Chocolate UK and the Engineering and Physical Sciences Research Council (EPSRC).
+The study, published in Proceedings of the National Academy of Sciences, involved a collaboration with researchers from New York University.
+The work in Edinburgh was funded by Mars Chocolate UK and the Engineering and Physical Sciences Research Council.

 We hope our work can help reduce the amount of energy used in the conching process and lead to greener manufacturing of the world’s most popular confectionary product.
 By studying chocolate making, we have been able to gain new insights into the fundamental physics of how complex mixtures flow.
 This is a great example of how physics can build bridges between disciplines and sectors.

 Social media image credit: Getty Images dem10